softilium/elorm/readme.md

 	}
 ```

-After that all fields that reference to User should be expanded to Ref, Username when you serialize entity to JSON.
+After that all fields that reference User should be expanded to Ref, Username when you serialize entity to JSON.

-### Define and redefine entities on the fly

-(to be done)

 ### DataVersion checking and AggressiveCaching

-(to be done)
+We use typical optimistic locks implementation in ELORM.
+DataVersion field is assigned to new value before each save.
+And if it is defined on factory and entity def levels, we check that actual database version contains old value of DataVersion field.
+If it contains a different value, it means another client has updated row in database after we read it last time.
+In that case Save() returns an error.

 ### Work with old field values